Koueen/stock_market_price_time_series/README.md

 | :---:         |     :---:      |          :---: |:---: |
 | VAR   | testing   | 391.587    | 13.417  |

+The testing denotes a MAE of 13.42 and knowing the mean of the stock price 380, the error of prediction is around 3.5% of the current price.

 <p align="center">
     <img src="analysis/images/testing.png" width="900" />
 </p>